The latest news from our groups…..

 Snapshot

 Members are invited to participate in our “virtual group”.
-Below are the photos chosen forOctober.
-Others can be found in the newsletter.
+Below are the photos chosen for January.
+Others may be found in the newsletter.

 Please email me ONE snapshot you have taken on your phone, or digital camera, sometime before a general meeting.
 I will compile an informal slideshow of the results and show them at the next general meeting.
 There are no themes, no prizes, no meetings, just a monthly picture gallery.